MaciejMM/voffer-backend/README.md

 ## Running the Application
 To run the application, follow these steps:
-1. Clone the repository: `git clone https://github.com/MaciejMM/freight-backend`
+1. Clone the repository: `git clone https://github.com/MaciejMM/voffer-backend`
-2. Navigate to the project directory: `cd freight-backend`
+2. Navigate to the project directory: `cd voffer-backend`
 3. Run the application: `./gradlew bootRun`

 ## Testing